 Returning to volunteer again on North of Lebanon, by the Northern border with Syria, during the Lebanese Revolution (Winter 2019-2020, mainly setting up logistics on the field for a group of doctors), and again for five months in 2021 (with some hustle and bustle of Syrian refugee camps : ) ).

-Over the years, she has participated in various seminars and courses for nonviolent work in conflict areas.
+Over the years, she has participated in various seminars and courses for nonviolent work in war zones.

-She recently begun to specialize in self-care for people working in war zones, to help NGO staff and volunteers prevent burnouts.
-And is continuing to explore ways of sharing the practice with people in crisis areas.
+She recently begun to specialize in self-care for people working in conflict areas.
+And is continuing to explore ways of sharing the practice with people in areas of crisis.